dianarubaga/autonomous-car-rl/model_improvements.md

 3. **Enhance the Agent:**
    - Start by integrating one enhancement at a time (e.g., add a target network) to isolate effects.
    - Validate that each change improves performance on a subset of training runs.
+   - Leverage existing model testing infrastructure to validate improvements.

 4. **Testing:**
    - Run experiments comparing the original and modified versions.
-   - Analyze performance via total rewards, lap times, and visual inspection of the car’s behavior.
+   - Analyze performance via total rewards, lap times, and visual inspection of the car's behavior.
+   - Use the existing perfect model testing framework to validate improvements.

 5. **Iterate:**
    - Based on results, combine the most promising improvements.